Weisskpub/laravel-forums-engine/README.md

 ## Limitations
 - "Who is online" works ONLY with database drive of sessions
-- LFE works ONLY with default 'Auth' Facade
+- LFE works ONLY with default Laravel Auth mechanism 'from the box'.